githubschool/myrtle-beach/_posts/0000-01-17-scottheaberlin.md

 ---
 layout: slide
-title: "Welcome to ScottH's corner of our slide deck!"
+title: "Welcome to The Man's corner of our slide deck!"
 ---

 ScottH may or may not be a GitHub founding father within our walls... :+1: